How Optimal is Greedy Decoding for Extractive Question Answering?: Problem Setting

 Extractive QA is typically modeled via span selection models that point to the start and end of the answer span \cite{seo2018bidirectional,devlin-etal-2019-bert}.
 This approach is \textit{extractive},\footnote{An \textit{extractive} algorithm is one that can only generate a span from the given input passage $T$.} and also allows for \textit{exact}\footnote{A decoding algorithm is considered \textit{exact} if it always generates the most likely sequence, as defined by the underlying model $P$, i.e. $\argmax_{a} P(a|T,Q)$.} decoding since it computes a score for every possible span.

 However, a recent trend in NLP is to frame all tasks as text-to-text \cite{2020t5, brown2020language}.
-Indeed, various conditional language models have shown competitive results on extractive QA \cite{2020t5,lewis-etal-2020-bart}, generating answers via greedy decoding and its variants.
-In theory, this general-purpose algorithm is neither extractive nor exact.
+Indeed, various conditional language models have shown strong results on extractive QA \cite{2020t5,lewis-etal-2020-bart,chada2021fewshotqa}, generating answers via greedy decoding and its variants.
 But how often does greedy decoding violate these properties \textit{in practice}, and does it actually affect its performance?